 - Henton, I. (July, 2011).
 “A path in the woods”: A story of psychotherapists’ involvement in outcome research.
 Paper presented at the Society for Psychotherapy Research annual conference, Bern, Switzerland.

-Isabel has supervised around 25 doctoral projects and is currently Director of Studies or Supervisor for between eight and eleven doctoral projects at Regent’s.
-She has supervised seven doctoral theses to completion.
+Isabel has supervised around 25 Master's and doctoral projects and is currently Director of Studies or Supervisor for between eight and eleven doctoral projects at Regent’s.
+She has supervised six doctoral theses to completion.

 Isabel is an active researcher and writer.
 She is a member of the Editorial Board and a Peer Reviewer for the international Counselling Psychology Quarterly journal.
 She recently guest-edited a special edition of the CPQ on practice-based research and counselling psychology.